mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 - `stop()` uses the same `Self.queue`, then calls `session.stopRunning()`.

 The queue guarantees call order only for VisionCamera's own work.
 It does not guarantee AVFoundation's private CoreMedia notification queue has finished processing the effects of `commitConfiguration()`.

+The active recording path involved in the latest repro is in:

+- `HybridCameraVideoOutput` creates a non-persistent `AVCaptureMovieFileOutput`.
+- `HybridVideoRecorder.startRecording(...)` calls `AVCaptureMovieFileOutput.startRecording(...)`.
+- `VideoDelegate.fileOutput(... didFinishRecordingTo: ... error:)` treats only max-duration and max-file-size errors as successful finishes.
+The latest repro receives AVFoundation's `AVErrorRecordingSuccessfullyFinishedKey=true` with `AVFoundationErrorDomain Code=-11818 "Recording Stopped"` and underlying `NSOSStatusErrorDomain Code=-16414`, which VisionCamera surfaces through `onRecordingError`.

 The high-level React hook path can enqueue `configure()` and `start()` back-to-back during one React update: